 One of the BCU’s first wins was getting painted bike lanes on Centre St. in 2010, at a time when these were the norm for bike facilities.
 We now know painted lanes create a dangerous “dooring” threat, and that physically separated bike infrastructure is far more effective at preventing crashes.
 In January 2019, Boston’s Vision Zero program released high crash maps showing Centre St. as a high-crash road for cyclists — likely due to dooring.
 Shortly thereafter, when it became clear that the Boston Transportation Department was going to implement outdated concepts (from 2011) to redesign the section of Centre St. between Jackson Square and Gayhead St, residents began gathering signatures to change the design and add protected bike lanes.
 The BCU joined the organizing effort in May 2019, and helped restart the JP Bike Group (formerly JPBikes) with the improvement of Centre-South St. as their first campaign goal.

 Morrissey Boulevard, Dorchester

 This is a key road, owned by DCR, that connects Dorchester and points south to downtown Boston.
 DCR approved a re-design of Morrissey Blvd to make it more bike- and pedestrian-friendly, and to give people easier access to the beach.
 However, plans stalled after neighborhood groups objected to the proposal because it would take away a driving lane, and Mayor Walsh asked DCR to meet with and get approval from all those groups before moving forward.
 As time went on, DCR and the City of Boston determined that Morrissey Blvd. should also be elevated more to act as a flood wall.
 According to Climate Ready Boston, Morrissey Blvd. will flood regularly in 2050 if the design is not significantly altered.
 Planning for Morrissey Blvd will now be included in Climate Ready Dorchester planning process, which will launch in September 2019.
-You can find out more information and sign up here to get updates.

 Tremont Street, South End

 Go Boston 2030 identified Tremont St., between Herald St. and Melnea Cass Blvd., as a priority corridor for bike and pedestrian improvements.
 Tremont St. was the site of multiple fatal crashes involving pedestrians in recent years, increasing the urgency to act.
 In the fall/winter of 2018-19, the BCU conducted outreach to find out what community organizations, residents and business owners wanted to see on Tremont St. We heard a lot of concerns about the four lanes of traffic, insufficient pedestrian crossings, and lack of safe bike facilities.
 At a public meeting in June of 2019, BTD shared their preferred plans for Tremont St., from Massachusetts Ave. to Herald St., which includes a road diet, parking-protected bike lanes, raised intersections on many cross streets, and an addition of short-term parking.
 (Note: During the planning process in 2019, BTD removed the Lower Roxbury section from the redesign process due to a lack of community support.
 BTD is revisiting what, if any improvements, will be made in that stretch in the future.)
 We will keep organizing and advocating for these safe, multi-modal plans, which we hope to see on the ground in 2020.